 This post may contain affiliate links.
 Read our disclosure policy.

 - Carrots: Pick the firmest and freshest ones you can find.
-They bring that natural sweetness and color that just canโt be beaten.
-If youโre in a pinch, frozen carrots can work too, but fresh is def the way to go for the best flavor.
+They bring that natural sweetness and color that just can’t be beaten.
+In a pinch, frozen carrots can work too, but fresh is def the way to go for the best flavor.
+If you’re after more fiber and don’t mind texture, try leaving the skin on the carrots.
+Just clean before cooking and blending.
+You can even use canned carrots in a pinch, but give ’em a quick rinse to cut down on the sodium.

 How to make Carrot Puree